Year 3

 Different rules for different places (15 min)

 Explain that students will next think about why there are different rules for different places.
-Split students into small groups and assign each group a location in a school, based on the options in WS1 School rules.
-Distribute the relevant worksheets and some stickynotes.
-Tell students to brainstorm rules for that location on their worksheet and to write the reason why each rule is in place on post-it notes.
-You may wish to create your own worksheets which covers areas in your school and has room for students to write down their brainstorm ideas.
+Split students into small groups and assign each group a location in a school, based on the options in School rules worksheet.
+Distribute the relevant worksheets and some sticky notes.
+Tell students to brainstorm rules for that location on their worksheet and to write the reason why each rule is in place on Post-It notes.
+You may wish to create your own worksheets covering areas in your school and with room for students to write down their brainstorm ideas.

 After they have brainstormed, bring the class together and share the rules each small group discussed.
-Ask groups to select someone to bring their post-it notes to the front and place them on the wall.
-As a whole class, sort these into similar groups e.g. fairness, safety, respect.
+Select someone from each group to bring their sticky notes to the front and place them on a wall.
+As a whole class, sort these into similar groups, for example safety, fairness, or respect.
 Discuss some of the consequences of rules not being followed.

 Rules in your community (30 min)

-Ask students to think about parts of their lives where they have to follow rules e.g. sport, home, place of worship, games.
-On WS1.2 Rules ask students to write 3 rules that apply in that location, who makes those rules, why those rules are in place and what would happen if they didn’t exist.
+Ask students to think about parts of their lives where rules must be followed, for example sport, home, place of worship, games.
+On the Rules worksheet, ask students to write 3 rules that apply in that location, who makes those rules, why those rules are in place and what would happen if they didn’t exist.

 Afterwards, ask students to interview 2 other students about rules they follow and why they think these rules are important.
 Bring students back together and share some of these rules and reflections.
 Students could discuss: